James Hanley (novelist): War fiction

 Two other works published during World War II, The Ocean (1941) and Sailor's Song (1943), explore "virtually identical" situations, that involve ships that have "been torpedoed and sunk mid-ocean".
 This is a similar plot to that of the conclusion of the earlier novella "Narrative", which is set during the previous war.
 Hanley also published, in 1943, No Directions, which is set during the London Blitz, a work that has been commented on by several literary critics.
 He later re-used this novel, to form the middle section of A Dream Journey (1976).
 Hanley had initially planned on turning No Directions into a trilogy.

 War also has a role in several of his post Second World War novels, including Emily (1948), The Closed Harbour (1952), and Levine (1956).
 The eponymous protagonist of Emily meets her husband, who is on leave after spending four years away fighting the Japanese in Burma, at Paddington Station.
 Their home and all their possessions were destroyed in the Blitz, while it has "mentally shattered" their elder son.
-The Closed Harbour is set in Marseilles during World War II, after Germany's defeat of France, and the protagonist Eugene Marius has lost a ship in a minefield, and all but one of his crew, including his nephew drowned.
+The Closed Harbour is set in Marseille during World War II, after Germany's defeat of France, and the protagonist Eugene Marius has lost a ship in a minefield, and all but one of his crew, including his nephew drowned.
 As a result of this he has lost his captain's ticket and cannot find work.
 After months of unemployment Marius eventually descends into madness.

-Levine is set in Poland during the same war and Levine witnesses the murder of his mother and abduction of his sister by invading soldiers.
-Subsequently he becomes a sailor.
+Levine is set in England during the same war.
+Though the story begins with Felix Levine witnessing the murder of his mother and abduction of his sister, when Poland is invaded in 1939.
+Following this he leads a rootless life as a sailor.
 Then he is shipwrecked and spends time in an internment camp in southern England, before escaping.
-Levine then encounters Grace, who has been freed from her controlling parents when they are killed by a German bomb.
+Levine then encounters Grace Helling, a forty-five year old virgin, who has been freed from her controlling Catholic parents, when they are killed in London by a German bomb.
+Felix is half her age.
 This novel, like The Closed Harbour and many of Hanley's novels, has a tragic climax, with Levine murdering Grace.